Your first stepTech starts here

 What is “42” ?

-Ecole 42 is a French private tuition-free coding school founded in 2013 by French entrepreneur, Xavier Niel.
-With a disruptive peer-to-peer education model and philosophy, 42 has achieved great results (100% of well-employed graduates, 80% have opportunities before graduation, 30% build their own companies, 50% never coded before).
-Due to their success, 42 opened a campus in Silicon Valley in 2016.
+Ecole 42 is a French private tuition-free coding school founded in 2013.
+With a disruptive peer-to-peer education model and philosophy, 42 has achieved great results with 13% of students building their own companies (of which 50% had never coded before).
+Due to their success, 42 even opened a campus in Silicon Valley in 2016.
 Other schools around the world have partnered with 42 to offer their program.

 Why are there no teachers?